ModHiFi: Identifying High Fidelity predictive components for Model Modification: Proofs

 \begin{proof} Consider a network as defined in \cref{sec:rel_work_common}.
 Let \(\mathrm{N}_\theta = f^L\circ \ldots\circ f^l\circ f^{l-1:1}\) where \(f^{l-1:1} = f^{l-1}\circ \ldots\circ f^1\).
 Under standard assumptions on the smoothness of activations \citep{yu2018nisp}, each layer \(f^l\) is Lipschitz continuous with Lipschitz constant \(L_f^l\).
 From \cref{fact:f2},

 By taking an upper bound on the Lipschitz constants of each layer in the composition, we see that the subnetwork after layer \(l\) has a Lipschitz constant of at least \(C^l = \prod_{\ell>l}^L L_f^\ell\).
-Where, for convolution based networks,
+Where, for convolution-based networks,

 and for transformer models,

 The expected squared error at the final output is:

 We decompose the layer output by channels \(c \in [c_{\mathrm{out}}^l]\).
 The masked output for channel \(c\) is \(\tilde{\mathbf{Y}}_c^l = \sum_{i} m_{ci} \mathbf{A}_{ci}^l\), where \(m_{ci} \in \{0,1\}\) are entries of \(\mathbf{M}^l\).